sunkhesvarapuravikumar12345/sunkhesvarapuravikumar12345/README.md

 - 🔭 I’m working as a Cloud Engineer
 - 📚 I'm currently Learning Kubernetes and new Technologies related to Cloud/DevOps Field.
-- ⚡ In my free time, I help with The CloudOps Community, create YouTube video tutorials, and mentor Cloud and DevOps aspirants.
+- ⚡ In my free time, I help with The CloudOps Community, Learn new tech from YouTube video tutorials, and mentor Cloud and DevOps aspirants.
 - - 📫 How to reach me: ravikumar.srk456@gmail.com

 🛠 Language and tools::
 Azure,
+Bicep,
 Terraform,
 Kubernates,
-CI/CD( Github Actions, Jenkins),
+CI/CD( Github Actions, Azure DEvOps),
 Prometheus, Grafana,
 Python, Bash.